The twentieth century was a period of ever-accelerating change. It saw Aston Abbotts

 2019

-Aston Abbotts wins Bucks Best Kept Village (less than 500 inhabitants)
+Aston Abbotts wins Bucks Best Kept Village (less than 500 inhabitants category)